ChrstphrHll/npc_gen/students/Gorlas Vhoadan.md

 year: 2
 guild: Elkenval
 partyID: 50
+tags:
+- Gnome
+- Barbarian
+- Exploration
+- 2nd
+- Elkenval
 ---
 # Gorlas Vhoadan
 ---
 ### Description
 - 2nd year Gnome Barbarian in Elkenval
-- frizzy platinum hair that's a tousled bed head, Green eyes, and Fair skin
+- frizzy platinum hair that's a tousled bed head, Pale Gray eyes, and Fair skin
 - Is Placid and Animated, and has Conformity as their ideal

 ### Organizations